 Now let's move on to the next thing.
 A party of six characters with an even composition.
-When we entered the PS2 era, one of the RPGs that have the party of six characters with an even gender composition is Wild Arms 5.
+When we entered the PS2 era, one of the RPGs that have the party of six characters with an even gender composition was Wild Arms 5.
 Now, I love Wild Arms 5.
 The game has a party of six that is even by gender.
 Three male characters and three female characters.
 I remember playing this game from back in the day.
 It's a great RPG.

-However, since this is my ARPG pitch and Wild Arms 5 is a turn-based RPG, instead of thinking Wild Arms 5, let's think a little more in line with another ARPG that has the party of six with an even gender composition.
-That is Ys: Memories of Celceta.
+However, since this is my ARPG pitch and Wild Arms 5 is a turn-based RPG, let's think Ys: Memories of Celceta.
 And I don't mean follow it up to be similar in terms of having up to three characters in the battlefield and other three outside the battlefield.
-But picture an ARPG where you would have more than three characters in battle like in the Last Story, Valhalla Knights 3 and Star Ocean: Integrity and Faithlessness.
+But imagine an ARPG where you would have more than three characters in battle like in the Last Story, Valhalla Knights 3 and Star Ocean: Integrity and Faithlessness.
 So again, while it would have all six characters in a party, the battlefield doesn't have to be limited to three characters.
 It would have all six characters in the battlefield and the player can switch between characters.

-The characters are gonna play like that and the party of six is gonna work for sure.
+The characters in a party of six are gonna play like that and the party of six is gonna work for sure.
 So would the class system.
+Which means the classes can be scale-agnostic and can bank off the fact of scaling as well.

 Next up is interesting parts.
 You know that some RPGs have interesting parts.
 First off, the Johnny Appleseed bit from Wild Arms 5.
 If you aren't familiar with Johnny Appleseed, he was an American pioneer nurseryman, but in this case, the Johnny Appleseed part would be on my ARPG idea as a place like Wild Arms 5 has.
 The reason why I'm telling you this is because I enjoyed Wild Arms 5.
 I want to revisit that game and it's happening in the future because of PS Plus Premium.